curry0622/Parallel-Matrix-Multiplication/src/seq/README.md

 make verify 100
 ```

-Note: If you encounter permission error, please go to [scripts directory](../../scripts/) and enter the following command:
+Note 1: If you encounter permission error, please go to [scripts directory](../../scripts/) and enter the following command:

 ```shell
 chmod 700 verify.py
 ```

+Note 2: If you want to use local test cases, you should modify `TESTCASE_PATH` in [Makefile](./Makefile).

 ## How to Judge